BracketSpace/Notification/readme.txt

 - Class methods and properties has been changed from snake_case to camelCase.
 - In Post Triggers, dynamic property `$trigger->{$post_type}` has been replaced with static prop `$trigger->post`.
 - The same as above applies to Post Trigger datetime tags, namely: postCreationDatetime, postPublicationDatetime, and postModificationDatetime.
+- Post Merge Tags will now use `property_name` attribute rather than `post_type` to set trigger property used by resolvers.
 - Hook `notification/data/save` and `notification/data/save/after` now pass Core\Notification instance in the first param instead of the WordPress adapter instance.
 - Runtime components are now referenced by FQCN (Fully Qualified Class Name), instead of the name.